DaleOrders/AWS-Study-Notes/README.md

   - Isolated blast radius.
 Any problems are limited to that VPC or anything connected to it.
 - Flexible configuration
+- Is configured to give a public ipv4 address to any resource deployed into the public subnets.
 - Hybrid networking to allow connection to other cloud or on-prem networking.
 - Default or Dedicated Tenancy.
 This refers to how the hardware is configured.
   - Default allows on a per resource decision later on.